 On Sunday, July 2nd, Elena and I went to Benezette for the evening.
 After kicking around the shops a little bit, we had dinner at the Benezette Hotel and headed for State Game Lands 311 known as "The Saddle" to photograph grassland birds.
 The Saddle was full of Eastern Meadowlark and most were juvenile.
 They all stayed pretty far away.
 I managed some nice photos of a rare Pennsylvania visitor/breeding resident, the Dickcissel.

 It was a lot of fun photographing these birds because every time I was going to quit, the light would change and I'd have to get photos in the new light.
-After the customary singing photos, I trying catching some as they landed on a perch.
+After the customary singing photos, I tried catching some as they landed on a perch.

 The Dickcissel is a breeding bird of the prairie grasslands of the mid-west but sometimes they venture a little further east than normal and we find them in western Pennsylvania.